 Call your doctor at once if you have:

 very slow heartbeats;

 a light-headed feeling, like you might pass out;

 shortness of breath (even with mild exertion), swelling, rapid weight gain; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Metoprolol Succinate ER?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Metoprolol Succinate ER, especially:
+Tell your doctor about all your current medicines.
+Many drugs can affect Metoprolol Succinate ER, especially:

-This list is not complete.
-Other drugs may interact with metoprolol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect Metoprolol Succinate ER.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.